The NHS workers who have died during the coronavirus pandemic

 – Liz Glanister, nurse

-Aintree University Hospital said the staff nurse died on April 3, with her family describing the loss as “simply beyond words”.
+Aintree University Hospital said the staff nurse died on April 3, with her family describing their loss as “simply beyond words”.

 – Dr Anton Sebastianpillai, consultant